Overall these are very impressive, fast tyres that are also reasonably priced. It's nice that our own testing backs up the marketing claims too

 Wet weather grip not quite up with the best

 We still rate the Michelin Power Competition tyres amongst our favourites and Michelin claims low rolling resistance too, which is backed up by our own testing.
 Coming in at around 200g, they’re light and we’ve found they offer excellent durability.
 It may be among the few road tyres yet to offer a tubeless option, but we’ve awarded the Power Competition an Editor’s Choice award as one of our favourite components we’ve used in 2018.

 Most of Michelin's annual R&D spend of €700m goes into car tyres, where rolling resistance can account for up to 20 per cent of fuel consumption.
-The technology developed for cars, including silica-based tread compounds, has now been incorporated into its latest range of cycle tyres and Michelin claims impressive results.
+The technology developed for cars, including silica-based tread compounds, has been incorporated into its range of Power cycle tyres and Michelin claims impressive results.

 The Michelin Power Competition tyres are the replacements for the Pro4 Service Course, and are aimed at road competition.
 Michelin claims that the Power Competition saves 10 watts of power over the company’s previous top-end model and bases this claim on tests done by third-party tyre specialists, Finnish Energy.
-But what does it actually mean to you and I?
+But what does it actually mean to you and me?
 Apparently, for a rider and bike weighing 70kg, this could save 85 seconds over 40km at 35kph over the old tyre.

 Alternatively it could equate to over a minute off the time to climb Alpe d’Huez, a weight loss of 1.5kg, 54 seconds on the 2015 Time Trial World Championship course or 2.8m in a 30 second sprint.